 Bring your tools

 14. Get a CEE Adapter: Most campgrounds will have pitches where you can connect to the electricity network.
 Keep in mind though, that most of them will not work with the standard European power plugs.
 Instead, you’ll need a CEE Adapter.
-You’ll often find those at camping shops, but they’re much cheaper if you buy them online.
+You’ll often find those at campsite shops, but they’re much cheaper if you buy them online.

 15. Bring a hammer: Your tent pegs need to get into the ground.
 On grassy meadows, you can easily do this by hand or with a shoe.
 But lots of camping pitches are on a rocky surface, so you’ll need a hammer to get the pegs into the ground.
 Also important are decent pegs.
 The cheap ones bend easily and quickly become useless.
 Strong pegs are well worth the investment.